 On Instagram, you can identify a hashtag you’d like to see more often — let’s say #cats — and follow it like you would another person.
 In your feed, you’ll start seeing a few top posts each week.
 Those inappropriate hashtags we mentioned earlier?
 They could pepper into your child’s feed, mixing in with friend updates and celebrity posts.

-Bark can help parents know what’s going on in their kid’s Instagram account, and we alert you to potentially dangerous hashtags your child is using.
-Sign up today for a free, one-week trial.
+Bark can help parents know what’s going on in their kid’s Instagram account, and we alert you to potentially dangerous hashtags your child is using. one-week trial.